Found us from search engine?

 Flesch-Kincaid takes the amount of syllables in a word and amount of words in a sentence as a measurement for readability.
 This means that you should use short words and short sentences in your content if you want to have a good score on this.

-Of course, there are plenty of tools that could easily calculate your readability score.
+There are plenty of tools that could easily calculate your readability score.
 Here are some of them:

 If you have SEOPressor Connect installed on your website, you’ll be able to see your content’s readability score instantly after SEOPressor Connect analyzes your content.